Skip to main content

 1 mentions Positive Neutral Negative

-The game's humor is highlighted by a notably funny jumpscare in one of the worlds, though some users felt certain expected comedic elements, like an "eat the entire universe" level, were missing from the main levels.
+The humor in the game is highlighted by a particularly funny jumpscare in one of the worlds, adding a playful and unexpected moment, though some desired comedic elements like an "eat the entire universe" level were missing in the main stages.

 Skip Game Offers